-Comment: Suitably finished walls designed and constructed from the product can contribute to satisfying this

-Requirement.
-See sections 4.4 and 11 of this Certificate.
+Comment: Suitably finished walls designed for, and constructed from, the products can contribute to satisfying this Requirement.
+See sections 4 and 11 of this limiting the risk of condensation.
+See sections 12.1 and 12.2 of this Certificate.

 Requirement: C2(c) Resistance to moisture